scalabli/quo/docs/api.rst

 token_normalize_func = None
 An optional normalization function for tokens.
 This is options, choices, commands etc.

-click.get_current_context(silent=False)
+quo.get_current_context(silent=False)
-Returns the current click context.
+Returns the current quo context.
 This can be used as a way to access the current context object from anywhere.
 This is a more implicit alternative to the pass_context() decorator.
 This function is primarily useful for helpers such as echo() which might be interested in changing its behavior based on the current context.

 To push the current context, Context.scope() can be used.